aniketpurohit/2024-notes/mssql/transact-SQL/SQL  Component.md

 - System
-provide extensive information about database objects. most function uses a internal numeric indetifier(ID) which is assigned to the DB.
+provide extensive information about database objects. most function uses a internal numeric identifier(ID) which is assigned to the DB.

 ![system functions](../img/all-system-function.png)